 Start a flow from a Managed Topics action

 /Flow and use the (+) option to create or attach a flow.
+When the topic matches, the agent enters the selected flow at its start step.

 Start or switch flows from inside another flow